Flick-Picker/full-stack/docs/UserGuide/README.md

 # User Guide

-The user guide could also include video introductions and tutorials.

-The folders and files for this folder are as follows:
+The folders and files for the user guide.

-Describe ...